 From this, we were able to extract functional connectivity patterns, and also study how they evolved over time, and how often each pattern occurred.
 This is a notable advance, because although dynamic functional connectivity has been studied in adults using fMRI, very little data has been obtained on neonates so far.
 Interestingly, these initial results obtained using fUS in a small cohort suggest a significant difference between term and preterm babies.

 The potential of fUS imaging as an imaging tool for newborns

 We think that fUS imaging has a lot of promise as a tool for monitoring babies’ brain functions, because of its unrivalled sensitivity, portability and ease of use.
 Unlike fMRI, the examination can be performed at the bedside, simply by placing an ultrasound probe on the baby’s head.

 Ludovic Lecointre, Pharm.D., CEO and co-founder of Iconeus, said:

-This study takes functional ultrasound one step further towards clinical applications, by defining advanced analysis methods to provide a fine and robust assessment of both static and dynamic functional connectivity.
-We believe that the robustness and ease of use of functional ultrasound imaging will greatly facilitate clinical investigations, and ultimately provide a new and powerful tool in neonatal care.
+“This study takes functional ultrasound one step further towards clinical applications, by defining advanced analysis methods to provide a detailed and robust assessment of both static and dynamic functional connectivity.
+We have great hopes that fUS will greatly facilitate clinical investigations, and ultimately provide a new and powerful tool in neonatal care”.